ethereum-optimism/ecosystem/packages/viem/docs/guides/interop.md

 # Interop Flow Example

-This snippet of code will demo how to send a cross chain L2 to L2 message between optimism & base.
+This snippet of code will demo how to send a cross chain L2 to L2 message between Optimism & Base.

 ```ts [example.ts]
 import { createPublicClient, http, encodeFunctionData } from 'viem'